Category Archives: M2 Ultra

 The Mac Pro M2 Ultra is clearly for the well compensated

 While quite a marvel for those of us who appreciate technology, I think it is safe to say the Mac Pro M2 Ultra is not for the average professional or amateur creator.
-The power it will wield and the price of that power will be more than most of us need or can afford.
+The power it wields and the price of that power will be more than most of us need or can afford.
 OK, there is sure to be a smattering of well heeled tech fans that will have to have it, but you know what I am saying.

 For an easy to read M2 Series specifications chart, see Apple M2 Processor Series